OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 [Drozer](https://github.com/FSecureLABS/drozer "Drozer on GitHub") is an Android security assessment framework that allows you to search for security vulnerabilities in apps and devices by assuming the role of a third-party app interacting with the other application's IPC endpoints and the underlying OS.

-The advantage of using Drozer consists on its ability to automate several tasks and that it can be expanded through modules.
+The advantage of using drozer consists on its ability to automate several tasks and that it can be expanded through modules.
 The modules are very helpful and they cover different categories including a scanner category that allows you to scan for known defects with a simple command such as the module `scanner.provider.injection` which detects SQL injections in content providers in all the apps installed in the system.
 Without drozer, simple tasks such as listing the app's permissions require several steps that include decompiling the APK and manually analyzing the results.

 ###### Installing Drozer